DataHenHQ/documentations/source/how_tos.rst

 Taking screenshots
 ==================

-We support browser screenshots within Browser Fetcher by enabling `screenshot.take_screenshot` attirbute.
+We support browser screenshots within Browser Fetcher by enabling `screenshot.take_screenshot` attribute.
 It is important to note that taking a screenshot will replace the page `content` with the screenshot binary contents.
-Only `browser` and `fullbrowser` fetch types support this feature.
+Only `browser`, `fullbrowser`, `browser_fox`, and `fullbrowser_fox` fetch types support this feature.

 IMPORTANT: For performance purposes, Browser Fetcher ignores images downloaded on the page by default.
 To enable it, see :ref:`Enabling browser images`.